aliyun/terraform-provider-alicloud/website/docs/r/ccn_instance.html.markdown

 * `description` - The description of the CCN instance.
 * `cidr_block` - The CidrBlock of the CCN instance.
 * `status` - The Status of the CCN instance.
 For example "Active"
+* `total_count` - The total count of Grant or Revoke instance to cen.
+* `cen_id` - The CenId of the CEN instance, About Grant instance.

 ## Import